How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 - the liability of the supply, which follows the place of supply of your services, see section 4

-2. Business status of your customer
+3.1 Status of your customer

 The first step in determining the place of supply of your freight transport and related services is to establish whether your customer is ‘in business’, or not, for the purpose of receiving the supply.